Prime Minister Liz Truss resigns after six weeks in the role

 Both the Chancellor, Kwasi Kwarteng, and the Home Secretary, Suella Braverman, have also resigned in the space of a week.

 Truss has been facing increasing pressure since the widely criticised mini-budget was announced last month.
+There was further turmoil and division within government following a House Of Commons vote on fracking yesterday (October 19).

+The departing PM ultimately U-turned on plans to scrap the 45p tax rate for the highest earners was because it had become a “distraction”.

+Truss’ predecessor Boris Johnson resigned on July 7, triggering a Tory Party leadership contest.
+On September 5, she won the race by 81,326 votes (57 per cent) to Rishi Sunak’s 60,399 (43 per cent).